improve-ai/swift-ranker/README.md

 ## Tracking & Training Models

-The magic of Improve AI is it's learning process, where models continuously improve by training on past decisions.
-To accomplish this, decisions and events are tracked with the Improve AI Gym.
+The magic of Improve AI is it's learning process, whereby models continuously improve by training on past decisions.
+To accomplish this, decisions and events are tracked to your deployment of the Improve AI Gym.

 ### Tracking Decisions